Unbound Gravel: History

 In 2006, the first year of Dirty Kanza had 34 riders.
+It was organized by Joel Dyke and Jim Cummins, and modeled off of similar rides Trans-Iowa and the Flint Hills Death Ride.
+The race began with 34 rides and concluded with 15 finishers.
+Dan Hughes won the race in 12:58 hours.

-In 2018, Lift Time Fitness purchased Dirty Kanza Productions.
+In 2018, Life Time Fitness purchased Dirty Kanza Productions.
 That year the race had 2,500 registered riders.

 In 2019, the race had 2,750 registered riders.

 Several changes occurred in 2020.
 First the races were postponed from May 29–31 to September 10–13 because of the ongoing worldwide COVID-19 pandemic issues, then later were cancelled.

 Organizers considered a name change for the event to remove reference to Kaw nation (also known as Kanza) based on an online petition despite representatives of the Kaw Nation responding to the allegations, saying "Life Time and the Kaw Nation are proud of our relationship, which is built upon mutual respect, dignity, and integrity" and "It was felt that 'Kanza' paid homage to the region (the Kanza Prairie), to its rich history, and to all things associated with the region, including the Kaw Nation".

-The same year, the event's founder made a statement that the police shooting of an intoxicated black man in Atlanta who grabbed an officer's taser and fired it at the officer was "justified".
+The same year, the event's surviving founder made a statement that the police shooting of an intoxicated black man in Atlanta who grabbed an officer's taser and fired it at the officer was "justified".
 The ensuing controversy resulted in his eventual firing by the event's parent company, Life Time Fitness.
 On October 29, 2020, it was announced that the name of the race would be changed to Unbound Gravel.

 In 2021, the race had 2,626 registered riders.

+In 2022, the 200 pro race became part of the Life Time Grand Prix.

+In 2023, there was a total of over 4,000 registered riders for all races.

+In 2024, there was a total of around 5,000 registered riders for all races, with 1,480 in the Unbound Gravel 200, and 1,829 in the Unbound Gravel 100.
+Riders came from all 50 U.S. States and 40 Countries.

+The 2025 200-mile editions were won by Cameron Jones and Karolina Migoń.
+Simon Pellaud of Switzerland was second, after riding in a breakaway with Jones for much of the day.
+And with Norwegian Torbjørn Andre Røed third, it was the first time Unbound Gravel did not have an American rider on the elite men's 200-mile podium.
+Jones' finishing time of 8:37 is fastest ever 200-mile Unbound Gravel time, shattering Morton's 2024 record time of 9:11.
+In the XL race, winners Britton (at 17:49) and Jackson (at 20:57) both shattered course records.